norkskargrot/D_Nocker.github.io/content/design/positev/index.md

 ## Background

-The Positev startup is aiming to improve integration between the various discrete parts of the infrastructure involved in the rapidly growing electric vehicle market.
-Currently, different car manufacturers, public EV charger providers, and home charging solutions exist on different networks, with communication between them limited.
-Positev aims to be a foundational software layer between all of these pieces, integrating them into a single network.
-This would allow for cost savings for the involved companies and an improved user experience for EV drivers.
+The Positev startup aims to improve integration between the various discrete parts of the infrastructure involved in the rapidly growing electric vehicle market.
+Currently, car manufacturers, public EV charger providers, and home charging solutions exist on different networks, with communication between them limited.
+Positev is a foundational integration layer between all of these pieces, reducing cost and improving user experience for EV drivers.

 ## Design Engagement

-The two Positev founders come from an engineering background, and before looking for design input had worked primarily on backend integrations of various aspects of the EV network, without any user-facing product.
-The first consumer-facing aspect of the Positev vision was to create an app which integrated a parking booking and payment system with several different networks of EV chargers.
-This would allow EV drivers to easily locate, reserve, and pay for EV chargers, while also streamlining the parking payment system for non-EV drivers.
-For their first B2C product, design input was required for:
+The two Positev founders come from an engineering background, and before looking for design input worked primarily on backend integrations of various aspects of the EV network, without any user-facing product.
+The first B2C component of the Positev vision was to create an app which integrated a parking booking and payment system with several different networks of EV chargers.
+This allows EV drivers to easily locate and reserve EV chargers, while also streamlining the parking payment system for non-EV drivers.
+My design input was required for:

 - A light branding touch, to create an identity for Positev and the consumer-facing app.
 - Strong user flows, focusing on simplicity in improving the current parking payment systems.